JoacimLord/The-Luna-Framework/README.md

 # Spritesheets

-LFW now also supports rendering from spritesheets!
+LFW also supports rendering from spritesheets!
 The spritesheet needs to initialized, created and loaded.
-After the spritesheet has been set, the sprites need to created "manually" and added with the SpriteSheetManager.
+After the spritesheet has been set, the sprite need to created "manually" and added with the SpriteSheetManager.
+If you intend to use a single sprite for the whole spritesheet (for example if it's animations) it's only needed to add one sprite to the spritesheet instance.

 Example
 ```cpp